Production Resources

 • Winter Wheat

-The key to winter wheat production is planning ahead to set yourself up for success.
-By planning for your winter wheat crop in the spring, you can ensure your fields have suitable stubble and are ready for planting your winter wheat crop in the ideal seeding window.
+The key to winter wheat production is planning ahead.
+Early planning for your winter wheat crop can ensure your fields have suitable stubble and are ready for planting your winter wheat crop in the ideal seeding window.

 Seeding

 The ideal seeding window for winter wheat in Manitoba is early to mid-September.
-In northern regions of the province, the window is shorter and farmers should aim to have their seed in the ground by Sept.
+In northern regions of the province, the window is shorter, and farmers should aim to have their seed in the ground by Sept.
 15. In southern Manitoba, the end of the ideal window is around Sept.
 21. Seeding early promotes vigorous plant growth and improves the chance of winter survival.
 Wheat plants that begin winter with three leaves tend to have healthy, well-developed crowns.
+Winter wheat insurance information can be found here and here.
+Contact a MASC service centre for more information.

 Farmers should generally target a plant stand of 20 to 30 plants per square foot.
 When calculating seeding rate, a seedling survival rate of 0.70 is used to account for germination and emergence, as well as the impact of winter survival.
 To calculate seeding rate in pounds per acre based on a desired plant population, use the following equation: